higher577/ml-naive-bayes-classifier/README.md

  - Compared results against scikit-learn’s MultinomialNB implementation
  - Data preprocessing: tokenization, vocabulary construction, and feature extraction
  - Posterior probability calculation for predictions
- - Evaluation using accuracy and Kaggle submission (score: [0.90, 0.94))
+ - Evaluation using accuracy and Kaggle submission (performance score: [0.90, 0.94))

 All code is runnable within a single Jupyter notebook.
 Load the training and test CSVs (provided) and run the notebook to reproduce results and analyses.